-The primary mission of all first responders is to save lives and property.
+The primary mission in all emergency situations is to save lives and property.
 In some agencies when a new member is inducted into the organization they take an oath of office that includes pledging their commitment to this mission.
 The mission is an important – even noble – calling.
 But what happens when a responder is blinded by the mission?
 The result is mission myopia.

 Mission myopia is the term I have assigned to the phenomenon where someone becomes shortsighted and, as a result, fails to see the bad things that are right in front of them.
 In some instances, mission myopia does not entail being blind to visual and audible clues and cues.
 Rather, it involves ignoring the presence of the information – critical information – indicating bad outcomes are on the horizon.

-While I often talk about (and demonstrate) in my classes how responders can become blind to the critical information that indicates they are in (or about to be in) grave danger, in this section I am not referring to that sort of blindness.
-But it is worth acknowledgment that a responder, under stress, can literally lose his or her field of vision or become deaf to their surroundings.
+While I often talk about (and demonstrate) in my classes how teams can become blind to the critical information that indicates they are in (or about to be in) grave danger, in this section I am not referring to that sort of blindness.
+But it is worth acknowledgment that a and team member, under stress, can literally lose his or her field of vision or become deaf to their surroundings.

-When a responder’s attention is focused entirely on accomplishing the mission, the visual and audible clues simply may not get processed into comprehension.
-If this happens, a responder is at risk because they may be looking right at a situation of grave danger and not realize.
+When a team member’s attention is focused entirely on accomplishing the mission, the visual and audible clues simply may not get processed into comprehension.
+If this happens, a team member is at risk because they may be looking right at a situation of grave danger and not realize it.
 The mind is elsewhere, so to speak.
 That “elsewhere” is being focused on the mission of victim rescue and extinguishment.

 Denial of Clues

-In addition to having the potential of not comprehending critical clues and cues, a responder who is mission focused may also deny the severity of the clues and cues.
-When this happens, a responder may think: It’s not as bad as it looks.
-Or, I’ve seen, and made entry on worse fires than this.
-Denial is a way for a responder to look beyond the danger and justify highly risky actions.
+In addition to having the potential of not comprehending critical clues and cues, a team member who is mission focused may also deny the severity of the clues and cues.
+When this happens, a team member may think: It’s not as bad as it looks.
+Or, I’ve seen, and made entry on worse situations than this.
+Denial is a way for a team member to look beyond the danger and justify highly risky actions.

 Ignoring the Clues

 Ignoring the clues may be one of the most disappointing symptoms of mission myopia.
-I have interviewed dozens of responders who, after a near-miss or casualty event, have admitted to me that they saw the indicators of grave danger, understood those dangers completely, and were not in denial that the conditions were grave.
-And then, in defiance of all logic, still made entry even though they admit to me (albeit after the fact) they knew there was not a savable life and the fire was consuming the property at a pace faster than they could reverse.
+I have interviewed dozens of individuals who, after a near-miss or casualty event, have admitted to me that they saw the indicators of grave danger, understood those dangers completely, and were not in denial that the conditions were grave.
+And then, in defiance of all logic, still entered the situation even though they admit to me (albeit after the fact) they knew the situation was grave.

-I commend these firefighters for making such admissions to me because it allow me to observe, investigation, understand and share this dangerous mindset.
-Sometimes, under some conditions, for some responders, a dedication to the mission of saving lives and property is all consuming.
+I commend these team members for making such admissions to me because it allows me to observe, investigate, understand and share this dangerous mindset.
+Sometimes, under some conditions, for some teams, a dedication to the mission of saving lives and property is all consuming.
 They seemingly know, even before they arrive at the emergency scene, they are going to go interior in an effort to fulfill their sworn duty to save lives and property.
 Once they arrive, the conditions, no matter how severe, never deter them from the mission.
 They are mission myopic.

 - Discuss a time when you, or someone you know, suffered from mission myopia.
 What was the outcome?
 Discuss how it could have been worse?